XMIR, a Quick Tour

 The <listing>

-element contains the source code of the EO program,
+element contains the source code of the EO object,

-which was parsed, without any modifiations, “as is.”
+which was parsed, without any modifications, “as is.”

 Errors and Warnings